-We moved from the food capital of the world to something less than New Orleans.
-We moved away from fresh seafood, food with a kick and food with global ethnic flavors to the country.
-Not only was it in the country but it was undeveloped and slam in the middle of nowhere without neighbors for miles!
+Jerked from the food capital of the world to something less than New Orleans.
+Miles away from coastline, seafood, spicy food and global ethnic flavors to the country.
+Rural, undeveloped and in the middle of nowhere and zero neighbors!

 What?
 It was at this point, that I realized that this was the definitive proof that I had searched for.
-It was true all along, I was adopted into this family!
-My “real family” was still in New Orleans, somewhere.
+It was true all along that I had been adopted into this family!
+My “real family” was still in New Orleans.
 My “real family” would never leave the city that I love.
 Well, not for some small rural community located hours from anywhere.
 A community that boasted fried catfish and a “meat and three”.

 Being jerked from my home city was a rude awakening but it solidified my love for New Orleans and Louisiana.
 During my many moves from the city of my birth, I have always been within a days drive.
 So close to me and yet so far away.

 For a long time, I have had the luxury of it being a short drive to visit.
 In my free time, I have been able to introduce my friends, share the rhythm of the city and its many offerings of food, art, music, history and shopping on many occasions.
 It has always been lively and entertaining.

 Along with my passion for food is a love of antiques.
 New Orleans is certainly a great source for antiques.
 The diverse mix of cultural influences has produced an unlimited supply of great finds.
 You only have to know where to go whether its uptown, downtown, West Bank or East Bank, great finds are awaiting discovery.

 On one of my ‘weekends with the girls’, we dedicated a day to looking or as some of my friends call it, shopping.
 I had the address to an estate sale in the Garden District.
 I was as excited to see the house in the Garden District, as I was to see the offerings at the sale.
 The homes in this area are stunning with their architecture and different design influences.
 I was excited to see what this sale offered.